carbon-language/carbon-lang/llvm/docs/Passes.rst

 ------------------------------------------------

 Combine instructions to form fewer, simple instructions.
-This pass does not modify the CFG This pass is where algebraic simplification happens.
+This pass does not modify the CFG.
+This pass is where algebraic simplification happens.

 This pass combines things like: